 A Freedom of Information response regarding information held by Post Office on the number of convictions in cases prosecuted by Post Office/ Royal Mail since 1990, whether related to Horizon or not, is published here.

 We are working to fundamentally reform the Post Office, addressing past events to fairly resolve them and to forge an open and transparent relationship with the thousands of current postmasters providing customers with vital services in the UK’s communities.

-We have made wide-reaching improvements in the support we provide, from initial recruitment and training, through to the support for daily transaction accounting.
-These are being set out for every postmaster, detailing responsibilities and commitments which support them to build thriving businesses, serving the UK’s communities.
+- Setting out for every postmaster the detailed responsibilities and commitments which support them to build thriving businesses, serving the UK’s communities.